Geoheat: Geothermal Heat

 Where is Geoheat Available?

 Geoheat is available New Zealand wide with natural thermal energy stored in the crust and groundwater systems.
 The subsurface temperature remains relatively stable year-round compared with the more variable ambient air temperature.
-The map from Reyes et al (2010) below identifies thermal spring locations were some of this thermal energy emanates from the subsurface.
+The map from Reyes et al (2010) below identifies thermal spring locations where some of this thermal energy emanates from the subsurface.
 Groundwater at ambient temperature is available across Aotearoa.

 Geoheat Strategy for Aotearoa New Zealand